-2. Loosen the mounting nut under the vehicle, remove the equalizer rod from the rear of the handbrake.
+2. Under the car, unscrew the mounting nut, remove the equalizer rod from the rear of the handbrake.

-4. Install the clamps on the two flexible hoses on the rear brakes, then unscrew the union nuts and disconnect the two hard brake pipes.
+4. Install the clamps on the two flexible hoses on the rear brakes, then unscrew the union nuts and disconnect the two rigid brake pipes.

-5. Loosen and remove the nuts on the front side of the rear axle trailing arms.
-Do not remove bolts at this stage.
+5. Loosen and remove the nuts on the front of the rear axle trailing arms.
+Do not remove the bolts at this stage.

 6. Disconnect the brake pressure regulator control spring from the rear axle.